arturvito/Lever-Propelled-Wheelchair-Optimal-Control/README.md

-# Lever-Propelled Wheelchair Optimal Control
+# Optimal Control of Lever-Propelled Wheelchair Locomotion

 This repository contains the MATLAB code used for the study presented in the article titled: